 - Attend artist talks and gallery opening receptions.

 - Present an artist talk, workshop, screening, and/or other mutually agreed upon public event that engages the VisArts and greater Rockville communities and resources.

-- Participate in an annual Studio Artist group exhibition of work created independently or collaboratively during the term of residency.
+- Participate in an Annual Bresler Resident Artist Exhibition of work created independently or collaboratively during the residency.